Get the FREE one-click dictionary software for Windows

 Derived forms: servings

-Type of: aid, assist, bringing, cater, copulate, couple, deliver, delivery, do work, effect, effectuate, foster, fulfil [Brit, Cdn], fulfill [N. Amer], function, go, help, live up to, mate, move, nurture, operate, pair, pass, ply, provide, run, satisfy, set up, small indefinite amount, small indefinite quantity, spend, supply, work
+Type of: aid, assist, bringing, cater, copulate, couple, deliver, delivery, effect, effectuate, foster, fulfil [Brit, Cdn], fulfill [N. Amer], function, go, help, live up to, mate, move, nurture, operate, pair, pass, provide, put up, run, satisfy, set up, small indefinite amount, small indefinite quantity, spend, supply, work

 Part of: meal, repast